-The OIIA staff member assigned to provide the service is responsible for documenting management's assurance that management:
+The OIIA staff member assigned to provide the service is responsible for documenting management's assurance that it:

-- Assumes all management responsibilities. - Has designated a qualified individual to oversee the service. - Will evaluate the adequacy and results of the service. - Accepts responsibility for the results of the service (GAS 3.76).
+- Assumes all management responsibilities. - Has designated a qualified individual to oversee the service. - Will evaluate the adequacy and results of the service. - Accepts responsibility for the results of the service (GAS 3.37).

 The OIIA may provide targeted and limited advice to management consistent with GAS 3.40-3.41.
 Such advice should generally be communicated in writing, signed by the CAE, and a record kept in the correspondence file.
+OIIA staff members may from time to time serve on DeKalb County committees or task forces in a purely advisory capacity with the CAE approval.
+Specific actions to avoid is: